Frozen Mango Margarita

 Notes

-- To make a non-alcoholic version, swap the tequila for mango nectar and the triple sec for orange juice.
+- Mocktail: Swap tequila with mango nectar and triple sec with orange juice.

 Great eye appeal and tasty as written